 Figure 10.
-Average costs for American Samoa bottomfish trips (adjusted to 2023 dollars)
+Average costs for American Samoa bottomfish trips (adjusted to 2024 dollars)

 Data source: PIFSC Continuous Cost Data Collection Program https://repository.library.noaa.gov/view/noaa/19758 (Chan and Pan 2019).
 Trip cost data are not available prior to 2009 when the trip data collection program began.
-CPI 2023 was not available when the reported was generated.
+CPI 2023 and 2024 was not available when this report was generated.